idjorgon/study-assistant/README.md

 #### Questions

-Vector Database concepts + embeddings suggestions
-Can we use any Huggingface model?
-Clarification on model?
+Vector Database concepts + embeddings suggestions; not the end of the world if no vector database Can we use any Huggingface model?
+Clarification on model? no client data, can use any model

 Other concepts we may use in our project -
 If there is any use case that Joe feels like where we can use Embeddings and vector store?
-Could we use two models together like picture generation models or any hugging face model?
+Create a knowledge store Could we use two models together like picture generation models or any hugging face model?
+Dall-e; would have to have two different calls for two models
 Can we deploy other models in Azure?
+Can deploy da-vinci; double check with Joe first